| Test Section | CELPIP Speaking |

 Let's explore proven CELPIP speaking tips that can transform your preparation routine in just a few weeks.

-1. Understand the CELPIP Listening Format
+1. Understand the CELPIP Speaking Format

-Before you start your practice, it’s essential to understand the test format.
+Before you start your practice, it's essential to understand the test format.
 The CELPIP Speaking section has eight tasks that assess your ability to express ideas clearly, logically, and naturally.
-The tasks include:

 Each response is timed, so learning to think quickly and speak clearly is key during CELPIP speaking practice.